duongtd23/tls10-cimpg/README.md

-## TLS 1.0 Handshake Protocol Formal Verification Case Study: How to Use a Proof Script Generator for Existing Large Proof Scores
+## Using CiMPG for existing large proof scores of TLS 1.0

 ----